 UK Tech Firm Launches Covid & Vaccination Passport

-- Free ‘Self Sovereign Esq Id', Secure Cross Border Platform Is Being Used For Air Travel, Return To Work, Stay At School, Hospitality & Will Soon See Sports Fans Return To Capacity Stadiums

-- Tech Innovator Warns Of ‘Un Secure' ‘Qr' Code & Data Breaches In Health Passports following Former Australian Prime Minister Airline Boarding Card Hack

-British technology company VST Enterprises has today confirmed it has developed the worlds first secure 5 In 1 digital health passport and wallet V-Health Passport™ is a crucial ‘safe technology enabler' in reviving global economies, home lives and helping Governments, business and industry to start returning to work and normality.
+MANCHESTER, UK, Dec 4, 2020 - (ACN Newswire) - British technology company VST Enterprises has today confirmed it has developed the worlds first secure 5 In 1 digital health passport and wallet.
+V-Health Passport(TM) is a crucial 'safe technology enabler' in reviving global economies, home lives and helping Governments, business and industry to start returning to work and normality.

-- Powered by the worlds most secure cyber security coding technology VCode® it is the worlds most secure ‘next generation' code scanning technology using a closed loop system with end to end encryption and 2.2 Quintillion collision free codes (A VCode® can only exist once due to being encoded from a centralised system).
+- Powered by the worlds most secure cyber security coding technology VCode(R) it is the worlds most secure 'next generation' code scanning technology using a closed loop system with end to end encryption and 2.2 Quintillion collision free codes (A VCode(R) can only exist once due to being encoded from a centralised system).

 - The ultra-secure platform can now also hold vaccination records of all the major vaccination manufacturers which will be crucial in a person validating they have been vaccinated, the vaccine type, batch, dosage and date.